 Traditionalists will remove the mulching insert and connect the side discharge attachment.
 Those who prefer to dispose of their cut grass will utilize the grass collection bag.
 These accessories are easy to install.
 In less than one minute I was able to switch from mulching to side discharge and then to grass collection.

+Blade length is nineteen inches which provides a twenty-inch cutting path.
+The maximum width of the unit is twenty-one inches.
+The CM2043C is well suited for close to the edge cutting.
 A sportily designed stick shift is used to adjust cutting height.
-One of seven settings, between 1 ½ and 4 inches, can be selected.
+One of seven settings, between 1½ and 4 inches, can be selected.
 Due to the light weight of this machine, this adjustment can be easily made.

-Brand: Black & Decker
+- Brand: Black & Decker

-Country of Origin: China
+- Country of Origin: China

-Cutting Height: 1 ½ - 4 inches
+- Cutting Height: 1½–4 inches

-Cutting Path: 20 inches
+- Cutting Path: 20 inches

-Power Source: Two 40V (Nominal 36V) lithium batteries rated at two amp hours
+- Power Source: Two 40V (Nominal 36V) lithium batteries rated at two amp-hours

-Weight: 47 pounds (21.3 kilos)
+- Weight: 47 pounds (21.3 kilos)

-Discharge Methods: Mulch, bag or side discharge
+- Discharge Methods: Mulch, bag, or side discharge

-Warranty: Three-year limited warranty
+- Warranty: Three-year limited warranty

 The CM2043C is powered by an LBX2040 lithium battery.
 Its nominal voltage is 36V and this device is rated for two amp hours.
 The LBX2040 will not last as long on a single charge as several competing brands but Black & Decker compensates by providing a spare.
 Sadly, they include only one battery charger.

-I didn’t bother computing the square footage my lawn.
+Black & Decker states that this lawnmower is ideal for lawns up to one-quarter of an acre.
+This works out to be 10,890 square feet.
+I didn’t bother computing the square footage of my lawn.
 My old gas-powered mower, which had a similar cutting path, could mow my yard within forty-five minutes.
 I assumed, correctly, that the cordless would consume the same amount of time.

 Be aware that, compared to their gas-powered siblings, a cordless lawnmower is considerably underpowered.
 Not that they are gutless; the first time I cut my lawn I set the height a little low and shaved a quarter inch from a small rotting stump.
 One of these days I will have to grab a file and repair the slightly damaged blade.